-Whether you are a veteran board member, a superintendent, a board support professional, or a first-time attendee, the 74th ISBA Annual Convention has the tools you need to help shape the future of Idaho public education.
+We have great things to celebrate this year and 75 years of school board work to reminisce about.
+We hope you plan now to join us in November!
+Whether you are a veteran board member, a superintendent, a board support professional, or a first-time attendee, the 75th ISBA Annual Convention has the tools you need to help shape the future of Idaho public education.
 You’ll come away with practical ideas, best practices, and a renewed commitment to help your board accomplish the critical work ahead.

 When attending a convention with hundreds of people and dozens of workshops to consider, there is no question that it can be overwhelming.
 Attendees often find themselves asking three common questions; “Where do I start, what workshops should I attend and how do I connect with the right people?”
 Read How to Make the Most of Your Convention Experience.

 The ISBA Scholarship Trust has awarded over $115,000 in scholarships in the past 13 years.
 These scholarships would not be possible without those attendees who donate and buy items.
 Please bring a donation item to the Convention and consider bidding during the live and silent auctions.
 The Scholarship Trust is a 501(c)(3) so your donations are tax-deductible!
-The 2016 ISBA Scholarship Application & Guidelines are Available Here.
+The 2018 ISBA Scholarship Application & Guidelines are available HERE.

 During the Business Session, school board members debate and vote on the resolutions that have been submitted by school districts, regions, or the ISBA Executive Board.
 Every resolution that is passed by the membership at the Business Session establishes ISBA’s Legislative Platform.
 ISBA then pursues, through the legislature, all the initiatives outlined in the platform.
 As a school board member, this is your opportunity to have your voice heard concerning the proposals that have been submitted.